General Information for Transferring Credits

 Lane accepts official transcripts from US institutions that are regionally accredited.
 All documents submitted to Lane become the property of Lane and are subject to federal law, The Family Education Rights & Privacy Act (FERPA).
 Learn about submitting transcripts.

 Why isn't all of my prior coursework transferring?

 Lane evaluates lower-division collegiate coursework only.
 Upper-division coursework (usually 300-400 level) will be evaluated on an individual basis.
 Lane does not accept transfer coursework with grades of F, NP, or Unsatisfactory.
 If you have questions, please email email@example.com.

 Why are some of my transfer courses listed as 1XX or 2XX?

-Whenever possible LCC assigns a direct equivalency for transfer coursework.
-When there is not a near-equivalent course at LCC, the course is assigned a 1XX or 2XX within the appropriate subject area.
-In many cases these courses will still satisfy specific LCC degree requirements.
+Whenever possible Lane assigns a direct equivalency for transfer coursework.
+When there is not a direct equivalency available, Lane assigns the course a 1XX or 2XX within the appropriate subject area.
+In many cases these courses will satisfy program requirements.

 Will my transfer GPA be included on my transcript?

-Transfer GPA is neither calculated by LCC nor included in the overall GPA on LCC transcripts.
+Transfer GPA is neither calculated by Lane nor included in the overall GPA on Lane transcripts.